Thyroid Tests by Blood Test UK, Private Blood Testing Experts – Home Visits Across the UK

 How long will it take to receive the results from my thyroid blood test?

-Typically, results from a thyroid blood test are available within a few days, depending on the laboratory and the processing times of the testing facility.
+Typically, results from a thyroid blood test are available within a few days, depending on the laboratory and the testing facility’s processing times.

 Can I eat or drink before my thyroid blood test?